 \subsubsection{Baseline methods}

-\paragraph{Vanilla NTP.} We use vanilla next-token prediction as one of our baselines, which is referred to as ``NTP'' in Figure~\ref{fig:acc}.
-To ensure that the baseline method uses a maximum effective depth comparable to our method during training, we train the transformer model with a depth 20 times the depth of the looped block in our approach.
+\paragraph{Vanilla NTP.} We use vanilla next-token prediction as a baseline, referred to as ``NTP'' in Figure~\ref{fig:acc}.
+To ensure that the baseline method uses a maximum effective depth comparable to ours during training, we train the transformer model with a depth 20 times the depth of the looped block in our approach.

-\paragraph{NTP with pause tokens.} Training and inference with pause tokens~\cite{goyal2023think} is a way to implicitly learn implicit CoT steps without CoT data by enabling extra compute pathways before outputting the answer in NTP.
-We use it as a baseline with the same depth as in vanilla NTP which is referred to as ``NTP-Pause'' in Figure~\ref{fig:acc}.
+\paragraph{NTP with pause tokens.} Training and inference with pause tokens~\citep{goyal2023think} is a way to implicitly learn implicit CoT steps without CoT data by enabling extra compute pathways before outputting the answer in NTP.
+We use it as a baseline with the same depth as in vanilla NTP, referred to as ``NTP-Pause'' in Figure~\ref{fig:acc}.
 We include a visual illustration of NTP-Pause in Figure~\ref{fig:ntp-pause} in Appendix~\ref{app: pause}.

 \paragraph{NTP with weight-tied layers.} Using weight-tied layers but with a fixed number of overall depths in NTP is also shown to improve the performance in~\cite{mcleish2024transformers}.
 Here we fix the number of looped steps as 20, use the same depth as the decoder block of our looped model, and train the model with NTP as another baseline which is referred to as ``NTP-Loop'' in Figure~\ref{fig:acc}.